 There are few words in the English language more likely to produce an involuntary wince than “audit.”
 That’s because having the IRS into every little detail of your tax return can mean having to search for buried documentation, potentially pay additional taxes or worse.
 However, the good news is the ins and out of how to avoid a tax audit aren’t actually as grim as you might fear.
-Audits are extremely rare, and even rarer if you’re aware of IRS audit triggers for 2018 so you can steer clear of potential red flags that could result in closer scrutiny from the tax collector.
+Audits are extremely rare, and even rarer if you’re aware of IRS audit triggers so you can steer clear of potential red flags that could result in closer scrutiny from the tax collector.

 1. Enter Your Information Correctly

 Although it sounds obvious, make sure you do the simple things correctly.
 Making a mistake when you enter your Social Security number or misspelling your name can result in the IRS rejecting your return or worse, having to learn the answer to the question, “What is auditing?” the hard way.
 If you make this kind of mistake you’ll have to refile, which will delay how quickly you receive a refund.